 Is the pain and tingling in arms and hands worsened when raising the limb?
 Firstly, we have to be sure this isn't a shoulder condition.
-In a frozen shoulder, for example, raising the upper extremity will certainly increase the symptoms.
+In a frozen adhesive capsulitis, for example, raising the upper extremity will certainly increase the symptoms.

 But if the tingling is worse when you hang the washing, then there's a good chance that you have something quite different; the thoracic outlet syndrome.

 Thoracic outlet syndrome is a condition seemingly far worse but in my experience the correct treatment of TOS is usually less arduous than a true pinched nerve root.

 Two important structures run through the inter scalene triangle; a group of five nerve roots called the brachial plexus, and the artery that supplies the arm.